havrlisan/zx-idetools/README.md

 ![guid-after](https://github.com/user-attachments/assets/329ba8b9-cb70-4d84-bfe6-3d7acc4c6726)

-*Note*: Cpp visualizer is not yet implemented.
+*Note*: The Cpp visualizer has not yet been implemented.

 ## KeyBindings

 ### Disable Ctrl+Enter
-Disables the annoying *Ctrl+Enter* shortcut which triggers the '*Open file*' dialog.
+Disables the annoying *Ctrl+Enter* shortcut which triggers the '*Open file*' dialog by adding another shortcut that handles the keybinding execution but does nothing.

 ### Reload LSP Server
 Embarcadero added the '*Reload LSP Server*' menu item to the *Tools* section but didn't assign any shortcut.
 Since the menu item is added dynamically, it is not accessible through the '*[GExperts](https://blog.dummzeuch.de/experimental-gexperts-version/) IDE Menu Shortcuts*', so I decided to add the shortcut manually.

-This tool assigns the shortcut '*Alt+Shift+W*' to the menu item.
+Default shortcut: *Alt+Shift+W*

+### Reopen Last Closed Tab
+Reopens the last closed editor tab by digging through _File > Open Recent_ menu items (those prefixed with alphabet letters).

+Default shortcut: *Ctrl+Shift+T*

 ## Common
 A set of utilities used by the tools.
 Currently contains only the `TZxIDEMessages`.

 ## How to use
 I designed the tools to be as independent as possible, so you can easily add them to your packages and install them manually.
-However, if you'd prefer a quicker option, there's also the `Zx.IDETools.dproj` package, which installs all the tools at once.
+However, if you'd prefer a quicker option, there's also the `Zx.IDETools.dproj` package, which installs all the tools simultaneously.
 If you want to disable some tool or assign a different shortcut, you'll most likely be able to do so in a single unit, [`Zx.IT.Reg.pas`](Source/Zx.IT.Reg.pas).